Implicit structure in 2-representations of quantum groups: Abstract

 \section{Abstract}

 Given a strong 2-representation of a Kac-Moody Lie algebra (in the sense of Rouquier) we show how to extend it to a 2-representation of categorified quantum groups (in the sense of Khovanov-Lauda).
 This involves checking certain extra 2-relations which are explicit in the definition by Khovanov-Lauda and, as it turns out, implicit in Rouquier's definition.
-Some applications are also discussed.
+Some applications are also discussed. \\ \\ Key words: Kac-Moody Lie algebras, higher representation theory, categorified quantum groups, higher relations.
+MSC: 20G42, 18D05.